Climate Action Plan - Measure A-2.1

 In preparing an amendment to the Water Conservation in Landscaping Ordinance, the County developed data tracking and enforcement mechanisms to calculate greenhouse gas emissions reductions and ensure policy compliance after implementation.
 This measure applies to new single-family residential projects as defined in the Tree Planting Guidelines found in the Water Efficient Landscape Design Manual.
 Multi-family residential projects are not required to meet these tree planting requirements.

 Why is this important?

 During photosynthesis plants take carbon dioxide from the atmosphere and convert it to oxygen and carbon-based plant matter, storing carbon in the soil.
-As part of the natural carbon cycle, trees store significant amounts of carbon because of their size and longevity while also providing habitat, clean air, beauty, shade, and contributing to community well-being.
+As part of the natural carbon cycle, trees store significant amounts of carbon because of their size and longevity while also providing habitat, clean air, beauty, shade, and community well-being.
 Trees draw greenhouse gas emissions from the atmosphere to sequester carbon within the tree roots, wood, leaves, and soil.
 As the tree grows, it continues to absorb more carbon adding both habitat benefit and value to a home.
-Trees can reduce electricity use by providing shade and temperature regulation benefits for residents.
+In addition, trees can reduce electricity use by providing shade and temperature regulation benefits for residents.